 Wil has been repeatedly named by his peers to "Best Lawyers in America" (the only Pinellas/Pasco plaintiff's medical malpractice attorney selected), "Leading American Attorneys", "Florida Super Lawyers" and "America's Leading Plaintiff's Lawyers."
 He has obtained Martindale-Hubbell's highest peer rating for both ethics and legal ability.
 Wil was selected by The National Trial Lawyers Association as one of the Top 100 Trial Lawyers in Florida each of the past eight years.

-Wil’s hobbies include soccer and karate, and he holds a Black Belt in Isshinryu Karate.
-He serves on the Stetson University College of Law’s Board of Overseers and was elected to the Board of Trustees in May 2018.
-Three of Wil’s four sons have also graduated from the Stetson University College of Law.
+In 2018, Wil was inducted into the Stetson University College of Law Hall of Fame, one of less than 90 inductees in the 118-year history of the law school.
+He serves on the Stetson University College of Law's Board of Overseers and was elected to the Board of Trustees in May 2018.
+Three of Wil's four sons have also graduated from the Stetson University College of Law.
+Wil's hobbies include soccer and karate, and he holds a Black Belt in Isshinryu Karate.